 The building, which is 100x140 feet, five storeys and basement, is of steel and concrete with pressed brick frontage, was occupied in 1913, and is regarded as the finest store building in Saskatchewan.
 Aside from its fireproof construction, the building is protected by a thorough sprinkler system.
 The fixtures on the main and second floors are finished in mahogany, as well as the spacious show windows; the grocery department and offices are in oak, and the hardware and glassware departments in white enamel.
 The store contains the most modern equipment for facilitating service to customers and a battery of elevators ensures quick and easy access to any floor.

 The acquisition of this store will bring the number of modern department couver.
-The employees the Cairns store will, to the greatest possible extent, largely now become members of the H.B.C. stores staff.

-Alberta, five in British Columbia and one in Manitoba, in addition to wholesale branches in Winnipeg, Saskatoon, Regina, Edmonton, Calgary and Van-
+Alberta, five in British Columbia and one in Manitoba, in addition to wholesale branches in Winnipeg, Saska-toon, Regina, Edmonton, Calgary and Van-